oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 The resource owner password credentials grant MUST NOT be used.
 This grant type insecurely exposes the credentials of the resource owner to the client.
+Even if the client is benign, this results in an increased attack surface (credentials can leak in more places than just the AS) and users are trained to enter their credentials in places other than the AS.

-As a secondary issue, it is not easily adaptable to two-factor authentication, authentication with cryptographic credentials (WebCrypto, WebAuthn), and user authentication processes that require multiple steps.
+Furthermore, adapting the resource owner password credentials grant to two-factor authentication, authentication with cryptographic credentials, and authentication processes that require multiple steps can be hard or impossible (WebCrypto, WebAuthn).

+## Client Authentication
+Authorization servers SHOULD use client authentication if possible.

+It is RECOMMENDED to use asymmetric (public key based) methods for client authentication such as MTLS [I-D.draft-ietf-oauth-mtls] or `private_key_jwt` [OIDC].
+When asymmetric methods for client authentication are used, authorization servers do not need to store sensitive symmetric keys, making these methods more robust against a number of attacks.
+Additionally, these methods enable non-repudation and work well with sender-constrained access tokens (without requiring additional keys to be distributed).

 ## Other Recommendations

-It is RECOMMENDED to use asymmetric (public key based) methods for client authentication such as MTLS [I-D.draft-ietf-oauth-mtls] or private_key_jwt [OIDC].
-In comparison to client authentication with shared secrets, these methods are more robust against a number of attacks, for example if an authorization server becomes compromised.

 Authorization servers SHOULD NOT allow clients to influence their `client_id` or `sub` value or any other claim that might cause